MS 120 ECTS

 The world faces large challenges in providing clean and efficient energy for its population.
 Energy production in harmony with nature and society is one of the main tasks of this century and the demand for expertise in Energy and Earth Resources is growing.

-Renewable Energy Masters Programme
+Renewable Energy Masters Specialisation

 Iceland, being a volcanic island in the middle of the North Atlantic Ocean, gets 80% of its energy from a utilization of geothermal and hydroelectric resources.
 Engineers and scientists in Iceland have for decades worked on solving problems relating to the harnessing, utilization and technologies needed for sustainability of these energy sources.

 - Environmental Engineering - specialisation Hydroelectric Engineering

 - Electrical and Computer Engineering - specialisation Electrical Power Engineering

 Environment and Natural Resources - specialisation Renewable Energy - Energy and Sustainability: Policy, Economics and the Environment

 Following common introductory courses and projects, each of the six study lines will include compulsory and elective courses to meet the needs of individual students.
 Coursework accounts for 60-90 ECTS and the Master’s thesis for 30-60 ECTS in total 120 ETCS.